-Chris Fischer of the United States Forest Service says there are enough dead trees in California to “fill the Rose Bowl 520 times with logs.”
+Collins, a company that produces hardwoods, softwoods, and pine particleboard says there are enough dead trees in California to “fill the Rose Bowl 520 times with logs.”

 The National Association of State Foresters says that fire seasons last 78 days longer on average than they did in the 1970s, and are projected to grow hotter, more unpredictable, and more expensive still.

 Over the last few decades, the portion of the USDA Forest Service’s total budget dedicated to fire has grown from less than 20% to more than 50%.

 This year, $2.25 billion for wildfire suppression is available to the USDA and the Department of the Interior.
 This budget authority will increase by $100 million each year, ending at $2.95 billion in fiscal year 2027.
 President Trump signed an executive order in 2018 in an effort to help manage forests better in hopes of alleviating fire danger.

 Sierra Nevada tree cutters say the Forest Service is getting better about letting them remove dead and dying trees, but they’ve still having to leave jobs incomplete due to lack of funds.
 One even had his own method of drawing attention to the issue.

 One Huntington Lake cabin owner tells GV Wire℠ there’s now one person running the permitting office that’s already made a huge difference, and she’s been publicly lauded as a result.

 “I wanted to show the Forest Service and everyone up there exactly how much material was dead on the ground.
 I would stage them (felled trees) in a log deck so it was totally noticeable how much was actually dying.” — Niles Kant, Huntington Lake Tree Service owner